Disclaimer

 AKC Breed Standards for American Staffordshire Terrier

-• Head: The head is of medium length with a broad skull and very pronounced cheek muscles.
-Ears either cropped or uncropped are set high.
+• Head: The head is medium length with a broad skull and very pronounced cheek muscles.
+Ears, either cropped or uncropped, are set high.
 Eyes are dark and round, laying low down in the skull and set far apart from each other.

 • Neck: This dog’s neck is heavy with a slight arch, tapering from the shoulders to the back of the skull.
 The neck is of medium length with no loose skin.